huebicode/hashlookup/README.md

 - color and filter out doubles
 - show file size, file extension, MIME type, file type, dirpath and fullpath
 - export to clipboard or .tsv
-- zip selected or all files
+- zip selected or all files (up to 4GB per file)

 ### Dependencies and Resources